hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 `PHYSICAL` convention we override a couple of methods (see `HazelcastConventions.PHYSICAL`) that roughly forces the optimizer to do the following: when a new `PHYSICAL` node is created, force re-optimization of the `LOGICAL` parent.
 This way, whenever a new `PHYSICAL` node is added to MEMO, the rules for the `LOGICAL` parent node is added to the execution queue.
-1. Optimization rules for the intermediate nodes (i.e. not leaves, and not root) follow the similar pattern: get the input's `RelSet`, extract all `RelSubset`-s with `PHYSICAL` convention, and create one intermediate physical node per `RelSubset`.
-This way we ensure that all possibly interesting properties of the current group is propagated to parent groups.
+1. Optimization rules for intermediate nodes (i.e., not leaves, and not root) follow a similar pattern: get the input's `RelSet`, extract all `RelSubset`-s with `PHYSICAL` convention, and create one intermediate physical node per `RelSubset`.
+This way we ensure that all possibly interesting properties of the current group are propagated to parent groups.

 Note that this algorithm uses the optimistic approach: we create intermediate physical nodes for every possible combination of physical properties, assuming it will help parents find better plans.
 For complex plans, this may